Yandex Cloud

 aws --endpoint-url=https://storage.yandexcloud.net s3 cp my_pictures_text.tar s3://$BUCKETNAME/ > /dev/null

-# Delete the auxiliary files.
+# Delete temporary files.

 echo "Cleaning up..."